NumesSanguis/FACSvatar/docs/source/quickrun.rst

    - Offline, Terminal: :code:`python pub_facs.py` (/modules/input_facsfromcsv/)
    - Online (On Windows): run :code:`OpenFaceOffline.exe` --> File --> Open Webcam
+   - All copyright of OpenFace belongs to Carnegie Mellon University.
+By using that software, you agree to their licensing terms found here: `https://github.com/TadasBaltrusaitis/OpenFace/ <https://github.com/TadasBaltrusaitis/OpenFace/>`_

 #.
 See an avatar move its head and make facial expressions!